jasonish/evebox/testing/backends/README.md

    ES/OpenSearch containers across a version matrix and runs `evebox test elastic` against each, printing a combined summary.

-The goal is query/API compatibility, not data correctness: a query that the server accepts and returns (even with zero results) counts as a pass.
+The goal is backend behavior coverage, not data correctness: a query that the server accepts and returns (even with zero results) counts as a pass.

 ## Event corpus